Biochemistry of Hunter Syndrome

 |Keratan sulfate||Cartilage, cornea, intervertebral discs|

 In Hunter syndrome, the problem concerns the breakdown of two GAGs: dermatan sulfate and heparan sulfate.
 The first step in the breakdown of dermatan sulfate and heparan sulfate requires the lysosomal enzyme I2S.
-In people with Hunter syndrome, this enzyme is either partially or completely inactive.
+In people with Hunter syndrome, this enzyme is either absent or deficient.
 As a result, GAGs build up in cells throughout the body, particularly in tissues that contain large amounts of dermatan sulfate and heparan sulfate.
 As this buildup continues, it interferes with the way certain cells and organs in the body function and leads to a number of serious symptoms.